panicboy/BubbleSort/README.md

 4. If there have been any swaps since the beginning of the list, go back to step 1.

 #### Best case
 The best case scenario for this algorithm is a list that is already in the sorted order.
 The algorithm will only have to traverse the list once.
+Performance won't be great, but it won't be awful, and will degrade in a linear fashion.

 #### Worst case
 The worst case scenario for this algorithm is a list in reverse sorted order.
 The algorithm will have to traverse the entire list once for each list item.
+Performance will be lousy, and degrade quickly with a larger list.